magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ## Let's do it all again

 Well that was fun, but Vamp can do so much more.
-It would be good to use our deployment to demonstrate some of Vamp's load balancing features and show how these can be used to run a canary release.
-The easiest way to demonstrate this is by spinning up a second, separate deployment of Wordpress and mySQL - we want to avoid hitting issues with content synchronisation.
+Let's use our deployment to demonstrate some of Vamp's traffic distribution features and show how these can be used to run a canary release.
+We'll start by spinning up a second, separate deployment of Wordpress and mySQL - we want to avoid hitting issues with content synchronisation.

 ### Deploy Wordpress and mySQL #2

-This will be quick because we can re-use our existing Vamp breeds and blueprint.
-Vamp can use breeds and blueprints to initiate as many deployments as you like.
-Each deployment is treated like an island and Vamp manages the exposed internal gateways, so you don't need to worry about creating conflicts with other running services or deployments.
+This will be a quick deployment, because we can re-use our existing Vamp breeds and blueprint and shouldn't need to pull any images from the Docker hub.
+You can re-use breeds and blueprints to initiate as many deployments as you like.
+Each deployment will be treated as an individual entity and Vamp will manage all the internal gateways, so you don't need to worry about creating conflicts with other running services or deployments.

 1. Go to the BLUEPRINTS tab
 * Click DEPLOY AS on the `wp_demo` blueprint